d-code-h/qr-code-component-main/README.md

 - [Font](https://fonts.google.com/specimen/Outfit) - Make use of font weight 400 and 700.
 - [Hosting](https://pages.github.com/) - An amazing step by step process in creating github pages.
 Highly recommended!

+### Acknowledgement

+- My Appreciate goes to Lucas (https://github.com/correlucas) for his insightful design and also for the theming.

 ## Author

 - Contact - +2349060260210